Velyka Novosilka offensive

-A military engagement between the Russian Armed Forces and Ukrainian Armed Forces for control over the Ukrainian town of Velyka Novosilka and the nearby area began in November 2024 and ended with the Russian capture of the town in January 2025.
+A military engagement between the Russian Armed Forces and Ukrainian Armed Forces for control over the Ukrainian town of Velyka Novosilka in Volnovakha Raion, Donetsk Oblast, eastern Ukraine. and the nearby area began in November 2024 and ended with the Russian capture of the town in January 2025.

 Background

 On 12 March 2022, after 15 days of fighting, Russian troops captured the nearby city of Volnovakha, located on a highway between Donetsk and Mariupol.
 The Ukrainian troops then retreated to the town of Velyka Novosilka.
 Two days later, fighting began in the settlement.

 Prior clashes

 Early capture efforts (2022)

 By 16 March, the Ukrainian General Staff confirmed that Russian troops had launched an offensive on Velyka Novosilka, reporting some gains.
 Throughout April, Russian troops repeatedly shelled residential areas in Velyka Novosilka.

 Stalemate in the region

 Following the initial offensive, a prolonged stalemate ensued.
 By mid-May, the U.S. Department of Defense reported that Russian forces near Velyka Novosilka appeared focused on completing the siege of Mariupol rather than pressing further assaults on the town.
 Despite renewed Russian efforts to advance on 24 and 31 August, Ukrainian forces successfully repelled these attacks.
 By December, reports of Russian troop buildups south of the town indicated reconnaissance missions rather than a well-prepared offensive, reflecting their limited operational capabilities.
 Concurrently, attempts to capture the nearby city of Vuhledar resulted in severe Russian losses and limited progress, further contributing to the deadlock.